alanagoyal/docbase/README.md

 ### Set up the database

 Create a new [Supabase](https://app.supabase.com/) project, enter your project details, and wait for the database to launch.
+Follow the [docs](https://supabase.com/docs/guides/cli/local-development) for local development using the [migration](https://github.com/alanagoyal/docbase/blob/main/supabase/migrations/20240729164156_initial.sql) in the repo.
+Note that you will need to create the storage bucket locally.

-Run the migration in the repo.
-Grab the project URL and anon key from the API settings and put them in a new .env.local file in the root directory as shown:
+Grab the project URL and anon key from the API settings (or after running `supabase start`) and put them in a new .env.local file in the root directory as shown:

 ```
 NEXT_PUBLIC_SUPABASE_URL = "https://<project>.supabase.co"